fadimoubassaleh/express-api-basics/readme.md

 ## Step 12: Optional 2: Data Persistence

 - Save the data in a mongoDB database.
 See [this tutorial](https://medium.freecodecamp.org/building-a-simple-node-js-api-in-under-30-minutes-a07ea9e390d2) for help

+## Step 12: Optional 3: Authentification

+- create a CRUD app but for users (same as the one for movies, but with a `users` array that takes objects with usernames and passwords)
+- only allow an authenticated used to modify or delete movies